 In the United States, the cost required to treat each patient is reimbursed through various third-party payors, such as commercial payors and government agencies.
 Most large insurers have established coverage policies in place to cover SNM therapy.
 Certain commercial payors have a patient-by-patient prior authorization process that must be followed before they will provide reimbursement for SNM therapy.
-Outside the United States, reimbursement levels vary significantly by country, particularly if that country maintains a single-payor system.
-SNM therapy is eligible for reimbursement in Canada, Australia, and certain countries in Europe, such as Germany and the United Kingdom.
-Annual healthcare budgets generally determine the number of SNM systems that will be paid for by the payor in these single-payor system countries.
+Outside the United States, reimbursement levels vary significantly by country and by region, particularly based on whether the country or region at issue maintains a single-payor system.
+SNM therapy is eligible for reimbursement in Canada, Australia and certain countries in Europe.
+Annual healthcare budgets generally determine the number of SNM systems that will be paid for by the payor in these single-payor system countries and regions.
+Reimbursement is obtained from a variety of sources, including government-sponsored and private health insurance plans, and combinations of both.
+Some countries or regions may require us to gather additional clinical data before granting coverage and reimbursement for our SNM systems.